Memento Mori (novel)

 Memento Mori is a novel by Scottish author Muriel Spark published by Macmillan in 1959.
-The title translates to "Remember you must die", which is the message delivered by a series of insidious phonecalls made to the elderly Dame Lettie Colston and her acquaintances.
+The title (Latin for "remember you must die"), references a common trope.
+This is represented in the novel by a series of insidious phone calls made to the elderly Dame Lettie Colston and her acquaintances.
 The recipients reflect on their past lives while they try to identify who is making the calls and why.

 Plot

 The plot revolves around a circle of elderly upper-class Britons and their acquaintances, with a third-person omniscient narrator following multiple individuals.
 The centre of the group is Dame Lettie Colston, OBE, a former "committee member" who has retired from extensive work in prison reform.
 Other major characters include her brother Godfrey, the heir to and retired head of a brewing company; Godfrey's wife Charmian, a successful novelist; and Charmian's former maid Jean Taylor, who is now in a public nursing home.

 The plot is ostensibly driven by phonecalls that Dame Lettie receives in which she is civilly told: "Remember you must die."
 The caller seems to be able to track her whereabouts.
 It gradually emerges that all the Colstons and their elderly acquaintances are receiving these calls, although each individual has a different experience of the caller: some describe him as young, others as foreign, others as old.
 Inspector Mortimer, a retired policeman asked to consult on the case, hears the message from a woman.
 Each individual also has a different reaction to the message, ranging from paranoia (Lettie) to anger (Godfrey) to acceptance (Charmian).
 The caller is never identified nor caught, despite a police investigation, and Mortimer and Jean Taylor believe that it is Death itself.